-2017 was very much the year for Bitcoin.
-It experienced exponential growth of around 1,400%, making early adopters of the cryptocurrency millionaires in the process.
+This year has very much been the year for Bitcoin.
 Although the value of Bitcoin dipped and plateaued slightly later, Bitcoin remains a hugely lucrative market to invest in.
 There must be a reason why Bitcoin has been the buzzword on the lips of many economists and financial traders, right?

 Nevertheless, if you’re a novice when it comes to investing in Bitcoin and cryptocurrency in general, it’s vital that you do your research before parting with your hard-earned money.
 Our seven priceless tips will help to minimise the mistakes you make with your cryptocurrency trading.

 1. Learn how to properly store your Bitcoin first

 It’s important to learn to walk before you can run.
 Begin by learning the basics about the mechanics of buying and selling Bitcoin.
 You’ll need to read our reviews of all the leading Bitcoin exchanges first to discover the easiest and safest platforms to start buying Bitcoin.
 Coinbase tends to be a good starting point for any beginner investor, due to its intuitive interface and the ability to start purchasing other leading cryptocurrencies too such as Ethereum, Bitcoin Cash and Litecoin.
 As with all financial investments, it’s vital that you learn how to protect your assets.
 In this case, you’ll need to ensure your digital assets are comprehensively guarded against the threat of cyber-attacks and scammers.
 There are purpose-built Bitcoin wallets designed with security at the forefront.
 Ledger Nano S is the world’s most secure Bitcoin wallet, while TREZOR is also popular as it generates private keys to your Bitcoin wallet offline, away from prying eyes.